(The US in HAWAII, the PHILIPPINES and LATIN AMERICA in the 1920s – continued)

 The United States was uncomfortable as a colonial power.
-It began rule in the Philippines by appointing Filipinos as officials, and because Americans were seen as conquerors and unpopular, these Filipinos were in danger.
-But the U.S. was eager to leave Filipinos to run their own local governments – in a land of many islands and a great variety of people and languages.
-And with this and the United States helping the Filipinos economically, Filipino hostility toward the U.S. faded.
+It began its rule in the Philippines by appointing Filipinos as officials, and because Americans were seen as conquerors and unpopular, these appointed Filipinos were unpopular.
+But the US was eager to leave Filipinos to run their own local governments – in a land of many islands and a great variety of people and languages.
+And with this and the United States helping the Filipinos economically, Filipino hostility toward the US faded.
 American benevolence in the Philippines alarmed some business concerns in the United States – businesses that wanted little competition from Filipino producers of sugar, tobacco, fats and other products.
-And unionized labor in the U.S. feared competition and a bidding down of wages from an influx of immigration from the Philippines.
+And unionized labor in the US feared competition and a bidding down of wages from an influx of immigration from the Philippines.

-By the time of the administration of Warren Harding (1921-23), the granting of full independence to the Philippines was being discussed in the United States.
+By the time of the administration of Warren Harding (1921-23), the granting of full independence to the Philippines was under discussion in the United States.
 President Harding sent a commission to the Philippines for a quick study of the issue, and the commission returned with the conclusion that granting independence would be premature, the commission claiming that the United States still had responsibilities there.
-The report sounded British, and indeed there was among the commissions – as there had been with President Theodore Roosevelt – an admiration for the British Empire.
+The report sounded British, and indeed there was among the commissioners – as there had been with President Theodore Roosevelt – an admiration for the British Empire.

 Through the 1920s, the United States pursued social and economic advances in the Philippines.
 Wrote Dean C. Worcester, a former Governor General in the Philippines:

 Never before in the history of the world has a powerful nation assumed toward a weaker one quite such an attitude as we have adopted toward the Filipinos.
 I make this statement without thought of disparaging the admirable work which Great Britain has done in her colonies.